Suicide on the London Underground

-Suicide on the London Underground has been a regular occurrence since the Underground (also known as the 'Tube') was built in the 19th century.
+Rail suicide has been a regular occurrence on the London Underground (also known as the 'Tube') since it was built in the 19th century.
 It involves a person intentionally jumping into an oncoming train's path so that the impact kills them.

-The majority of suicide attempts occurred on London Underground resulted in life-changing injuries.
 All injuries and deaths on railways must be reported, in accordance with the Regulation of Railways Act 1873.